Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 - Air Force has combined with its opponents to score more than 51 points in one game this season.

-- This contest's over/under is 13 points greater than the 38 these two squads combine to allow per game this season.
+- The 38 combined points per game that these two squads have allowed this season are 13 fewer than the 51 total in this contest.

-- The average total in Broncos games this season is 61.8, 10.8 points more than Saturday's total of 51.
+- The Broncos and their opponents have scored an average of 61.8 points per game in 2021, 10.8 more than Saturday's total.

-- The 51 over/under in this game is three points above the 48 average total in Falcons games this season.
+- The 51 total in this game is three points higher than the 48 average total in Falcons games this season.

 Boise State Stats and Trends